SavvyEngineer/-Raspberry-Pi-433-MHz-RF-FastAPI-HomeKit/README.md

 	•	Control everything using Siri (“Hey Siri, turn on the lights”)
 	•	Add brightness buttons, color-change buttons, or power buttons

+⭐ This project works with any 433 MHz RF remote

+As long as your device uses 433 MHz ASK/OOK radio signals (which most cheap remotes do), you can capture the button presses, save them as JSON pulse files, and replay them from your Raspberry Pi , meaning you can replace the original remote entirely with Siri, HomeKit, or automation.

 ⸻

 🖼 System Diagram